 Steel Challenge - Weld County Practical Shooters

-The Steel Challenge is a speed shooting competition governed by the Steel Challenge Shooting Association (SCSA) that consists of eight standardized stages with steel targets in three sizes; small circular, large circular and square targets.
-Competitors are scored solely by the time it takes them to complete each stage, and the match winner is the competitor with the lowest overall time.
+The Steel Challenge is a speed shooting competition governed by the Steel Challenge Shooting Association (SCSA) that consists of eight standardized stages with steel targets in three sizes: small circular, large circular and square targets.
+Competitors are scored according to the time it takes them to complete each stage, and the match winner is the competitor with the lowest overall time.

 To learn more, contact us.
 We love to have new shooters and will gladly introduce you to the sport.

-• Registration will start one hour before first shots.
+Final Registration check-in starts one hour before first shots.

-A maximum of 80 competitors (8 squads of 10 on 8 stages) or 12 guns per squad will be allowed to register through PractiScore.
+A maximum of 80 competitors (8 squads of 10 on 8 stages) or 12 guns per squad will be allowed to register through Practiscore.
 No walk-up registrations or changes at the match.
-There is a two gun limit (Any combination of a Rimfire pistol, Rimfire rifle, Centerfire pistol, or PCC).
-The match fee is $15 for WCFW members and $20 for non-members and $5 more for a second gun.
-There is also a $5 discount for ECO BOD members and competitors who arrive to help setup between 7:00 to 7:30 AM.
-Please bring the exact amount of cash or a check to minimize money exchange.
-If you are a non-member submission of a WCFW waiver form will be required.
-We will provide the form.
+There is a two gun limit - any combination of a Rimfire Pistol, Rimfire Rifle, Centerfire Pistol, or Pistol Caliber Carbine.
+The match fee is $20 for WCFW members and $25 for non-members and $5 more for a second gun.
+Payment is made online with Practiscore registration.
+There is a $5 discount for ECO BOD members and competitors who arrive to help set up between 7:00 and 7:30 AM.

 Match Director: Pat Miller